On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Our first main contribution lies in showing how proof strategies originally developed in Banach and Hilbert spaces—where linearity simplifies many arguments—can be successfully reformulated in the purely metric setting of $CAT(0)$ spaces.
+Our first main contribution lies in showing how proof strategies originally developed in Banach and Hilbert spaces, where linearity simplifies many arguments, can be successfully reformulated in the purely metric setting of $CAT(0)$ spaces.
 This approach not only recovers the classical asymptotic regularity bounds but also clarifies which steps of the convergence analysis depend essentially on the linear structure and which extend naturally to a general geodesic framework.
-In addition, we introduced a novel optimization scheme, the \emph{Hyperbolic HalpernGD} optimizer, obtained by replacing the Euclidean forward step with the proximal (resolvent) mapping in Hadamard spaces.
-This construction generalizes the HalpernGD algorithm to nonpositively curved geometries, providing a principled optimizer for deep models operating in hyperbolic spaces.
-As future work, we plan to implement and experimentally evaluate the Stochastic counterpart of the Hyperbolic HalpernGD optimizer, comparing its performance with that of the standard Riemannian stochastic gradient descent (RSGD) widely used in hyperbolic deep learning.
-From a theoretical standpoint, the asymptotic regularity rates suggest that Halpern-type methods should converge faster than Krasnosel’skii–Mann-type iterations—of which gradient descent is a particular instance.
+In addition, we introduced a hyperbolic optimization scheme, the Hyperbolic HalpernGD optimizer, obtained by replacing the Euclidean forward step with the proximal (resolvent) mapping in Hadamard spaces.
+This construction provides a HalpernGD-type algorithm in nonpositively curved geometries, thereby yielding a principled optimizer for deep models operating in Hadamard spaces.
+As future work, we plan to implement and experimentally evaluate the stochastic counterpart of the Hyperbolic HalpernGD optimizer, comparing its performance with that of the standard Riemannian stochastic gradient descent (RSGD) widely used in hyperbolic deep learning.
+From a theoretical standpoint, the asymptotic regularity rates suggest that Halpern-type methods should converge faster than Krasnosel’skii–Mann-type iterations, of which gradient descent is a particular instance.
 Therefore, we expect the Hyperbolic HalpernSGD optimizer to exhibit superior convergence speed and empirical efficiency compared with RSGD, in line with the improvements already observed in the Euclidean setting for HalpernSGD over classical SGD \cite{foglia2024halpernsgd,colao2025optimizer}.

-Ultimately, this line of research aims to bridge fixed-point theory and convex analysis in metric spaces with the Hyperbolic deep learning, paving the way for faster and more geometrically consistent optimization algorithms on manifolds with curvature.
+Ultimately, this line of research aims to bridge fixed-point theory and convex analysis in metric spaces with hyperbolic deep learning, paving the way for faster and more geometrically consistent optimization algorithms on manifolds with curvature. \\

 \textbf{Acknowledgements}\\ \textit{This publication was partially funded by the PhD program in Mathematics and Computer Science at the University of Calabria, Cycle XXXVIII, with the support of a scholarship financed by DM 351/2022 (CUP H23C22000440007), within the NRRP funded by the European Union.}